Egyptian bread from the New Kingdom

 (Vatican Museum, Rome)

-The Egyptians made the wheat into bread and into soup and porridge, and they also fermented barley to make beer.
+Egyptian bakers made both wheat and barley into bread and into soup and porridge (like oatmeal), and they also fermented barley to make beer.
 In fact, some people think the real reason that the Egyptians first began growing grain was to make beer.
 This is an Egyptian model of beer jars, which the Egyptians made to put in your grave when you died so you would have beer in the next world.

-For dessert, people in ancient Egypt liked to eat dates and figs. This is a picture of some real Egyptian dates which were put into somebody's grave for them to eat in the next world, and which were preserved in the dry climate for three thousand years until archaeologists dug them up again.
+But people in Egypt ate African food, too.
+They used palm oil for some recipes.
+For dessert, they liked to eat dates and figs and honey.
+This is a picture of some real Egyptian dates which were put into somebody's grave for them to eat in the next world, and which were preserved in the dry climate for three thousand years until archaeologists dug them up again.

 Archaeologists have also found seeds which show that the Egyptians grew watermelons, and other kinds of melon.